loitd/vue-quicktemplate/README.md

     * `vue@cli` version 3.4
     * `vuex`,
     * `vue-router`,
+    * `@babel/preset-env` (version 7) fixed some troubles from default babel preset 6 or babel preset 2015
     * `bootstrap-vue` for Bootstrap 4,
     * preconfigued `fontawesome` for FontAwesome 5,
     * `octicons` replacement fro FontAwesome 5 for a lightweight product